 Harvard University

-Harvard's founding was authorized by the Massachusetts colonial legislature, "dreading to leave an illiterate ministry to the churches".
-Though never formally affiliated with any denomination, in its early years Harvard College primarily trained Congregational clergy.
-Its curriculum and student body were gradually secularized during the 18th century.
 By the 19th century, Harvard emerged as the most prominent academic and cultural institution among the Boston elite.
-Following the American Civil War, under President Charles William Eliot's long tenure (1869–1909), the college developed multiple affiliated professional schools that transformed the college into a modern research university.
+Following the American Civil War, under Harvard president Charles William Eliot's long tenure from 1869 to 1909, Harvard developed multiple professional schools, which transformed it into a modern research university.
 In 1900, Harvard co-founded the Association of American Universities.
 James B. Conant led the university through the Great Depression and World War II, and liberalized admissions after the war.

 ...Harvard University...